StrikerEureka27/mssql-knowledge/Guide.md

 ### SQL ToolBelt

-This software make us more productivity when we are searching objects, writing query's and using shortcuts also have a documentary element to generate  Data dictionary.
+This software make us more productivity when we are searching for objects, writing query's and using shortcuts also have a documentary element to generate Data dictionary.

 ## Audit

-We have the options in properties of the instance to enable C2 audit tracing, this with the objective to track all SQL statements that's tun in the instance.
+We have the options in properties of the instance to enable C2 audit tracing, this with the objective to track all SQL statements that's run in the instance.

 ```
 InstaceSQL > Properties > Security > Enable C2 audit tracing